FAQ

 Age:

-The pool was constructed in 1996
+The existing pool was completed in 1996.

 Leaks: